 2014 honored to be named by the North Bay Business Journal as one of the Top 40 under 40 in Business in Northern California.

 2013 The launch of Amazing Fairytale Parties LLC becomes a multiple award-winning children's entertainment company.

 The Launch of The St. James Acting Studio in Miami, Florida took place in 2010 where Stephanie successfully coached clients ranging from Business Executives, Television Hosts, Actors, Singers, and Performers.

 After suffering for over a decade with the painful symptoms of Endometriosis, she was officially diagnosed with the disease in 2003.
 To date, it is noted that she has survived six major surgeries from the disease and she went public in 2007 to raise awareness.
-She nearly lost her life to Endometriosis in 2012 when under going over 4 surgeries within a 2 month period & a 3-month hospital stay in NYC.
+She nearly lost her life to Endometriosis in 2012 when undergoing over 4 surgeries within a 2 month period & a 3-month hospital stays in NYC.
 When asked about that time in her life she states, “It was one of the most challenging times in my life, but I survived it and now I am fearless because of it and will do whatever I can to help others who suffer like me”.
-She is an advocate for woman who suffer with Endometriosis worldwide and is known as one of the first women suffering from the disease to go public.
+She is an advocate for women who suffers from Endometriosis worldwide and is known as one of the first women suffering from the disease to go public.
 For her work with Endometriosis Awareness, she was honored as a 2012 WEGO Health Activist Award Nominee.

 Learn More About Endometriosis by Watching this Insightful Interview on Community Earmark: